 Even though all pets have an emotional connection with their owners, a licensed mental health professional must give the pet to a person with a disabling mental illness for it to be called an emotional support animal (ESA).
 A therapist, psychologist, or psychiatrist must decide that the patient’s mental health needs the animal’s presence.
 For example, having a pet might make someone feel less anxious or give them something to work toward in life.

-Dogs, cats, rabbits, snakes, or horses can be used as emotional support animals, but must be prescribed by a licensed mental health professional.
+Dogs, cats, rabbits, snakes, and horses can serve as emotional support animals but must be prescribed by a licensed mental health professional through an emotional support animal registration form.

 Emotional Support Dogs